-In pharmaceutical research, it’s known as “the valley of death”—the gap that promising therapeutic candidates often fall into on the path from biological discovery to clinical trials.
+In pharmaceutical research, there is a gap that promising therapeutic candidates often fall into on the path from biological discovery to clinical trials.
 When the necessary resources and expertise are lacking, the gap can seem overwhelming.1 Enter our Translational Medicine group.

 This global team of physician-scientists and researchers specializes in integrating findings from early drug discovery projects with their own deep knowledge of disease pathways and unmet medical needs.
 They offer insights on where a novel therapy might have the highest impact on diseases and what research needs to be done prior to clinical testing.